 You will climb to the top of ridges and descend to river valleys, traverse canyons, forests and meadows, ford streams and run past Big Springs, the very source of the Frio River.
 Water and aid stations will be located approximately every two miles along the course.

 There is an incredible variety of animal and plant life along the trail.
-While planning the route, we photographed Whitetail deer, Red deer, Axis, Aoudad, Wild Pigs, Coyotes, Horses, Longhorn Cattle, Wild Turkey, Jackrabbits, Lizards, Snakes, Scorpions, Turtles, Bullfrogs, Butterflies, Osprey, Red Tailed Hawks, Great Blue Herons, Hummingbirds and other birds too numerous to list (over 200 bird species have been identified on the ranch).
+While planning the route, we photographed Whitetail deer, Red deer, Axis, Aoudad, Wild Pigs, Coyotes, Horses, Longhorn Cattle, Wild Turkey, Jackrabbits, Lizards, Snakes, Scorpions, Turtles, Bullfrogs, Butterflies, Osprey, Red Tailed Hawks, Great Blue Herons, Hummingbirds and other birds species too numerous to list.

-The route is a treat for the senses as you run/walk under the shade of Live, Bur, and Chinquapin Oak trees, smell the cedars, see Texas Mountain Laurel, and walk through native grasses punctuated with the vivid hues of Bluebonnets, Indian Paintbrush and a tremendous variety of wildflower species.
+The route is a treat for the senses as you run/walk under the shade of Live, Bur, and Chinquapin Oak trees, smell the cedars, see Texas Mountain Laurel, and walk through native grasses punctuated with the vivid hues of Bluebonnets, Indian Paintbrush and a tremendous variety of wildflowers.

 The few traces of man’s presence are relics of a bygone age: an 1896 homesteader’s cabin and gravesite, a model T car from Mexico abandoned along the road north, a campsite where a Chicago gangster hid out in the 1930’s and there’s even rumor of buried treasure near Horse Collar Bluff.